Yamal, Russia's gas megaplan, becomes symbol of sanctions defiance

 Yamal will start exports from 2018 and has already pre-sold most of its future output to buyers in Europe and Asia.
 It will ultimately export 16.5 million tonnes of LNG a year - equal to 6 months of French gas consumption.

-Novatek, along with gas monopoly Gazprom (GAZP.MM), has so far escaped European sanctions, but the fact that it is on the U.S. sanctions list makes it almost impossible for it to raise money for the project.
+Novatek, along with gas monopoly Gazprom, has so far escaped European sanctions, but the fact that it is on the U.S. sanctions list makes it almost impossible for it to raise money for the project.

 So Total is still clear to participate in Yamal.
 But its ability to finance its share in it through U.S. or European banks has been drastically limited.